PJM Glossary

 Mileage

-Mileage is the summation of movement requested by the regulation control signal a resource is following.
-It is calculated for the market hour and on a five minute basis for each regulation control signal (i.e. RegA and RegD).
+Absolute summation of movement requested by the regulation control signal a resource is following.
+It is calculated for the market hour and on a five-minute basis for each regulation control signal (i.e., RegA and RegD).

 Minimum Offer Price Rule (MOPR)

-Provision that imposes a minimum offer screening process to determine whether an offer from a new resource is competitive and prevents market participants from submitting uncompetitive, low new entry offers in RPM Auctions to depress auction clearing prices artificially.
+A provision that imposes a minimum offer screening process to determine whether an offer from a new resource is competitive and prevents market participants from submitting uncompetitive, low new entry offers in capacity auctions to artificially depress auction clearing prices.

 Monitoring Analytics

-Monitoring Analytics was established in 2008, created by spinning off the Market Monitoring Unit of PJM Interconnection.
-Monitoring Analytics continues to serve as the Independent Market Monitor for PJM under a long-term contract.
+Established in 2008, created by spinning off the Market Monitoring Unit of PJM Interconnection.
+Monitoring Analytics continues to serve as the independent market monitor for PJM under a long-term contract.
 Monitoring Analytics also has extensive experience producing reports on a variety of market topics.

 Monthly Energy Reconciliation

-Load (Energy) Reconciliation Billing - Billing for the difference between the hourly load responsibility initially reported to PJM and the actual hourly load.
-Hourly Load responsibilities including load reconciliation quantities are reported by EDCs using the PJM InSchedule tool.
+Billing for the difference between the hourly load responsibility initially reported to PJM and the actual hourly load.
+Hourly load responsibilities including load reconciliation quantities are reported by electric distribution companies using the PJM InSchedule tool.

 Mothballed Unit

-A mothballed unit is a generating unit placed on inactive status for a defined amount of time (ex. one-to-two years).
+A mothballed unit is a generating unit placed on inactive status for a defined amount of time (e.g., one to two years).
 This unit would be deactivated but not retired.

 Must-Run Generation